During shutdown, U.S. charity to ensure fallen troops' death benefits

 The House voted unanimously on Wednesday for a resolution that would ensure that death benefits to families of fallen troops will be disbursed during the government shutdown.

-On Tuesday, the House passed an act ordering that all military pay and allowances - including the death benefit - would continue to be disbursed.
+On Tuesday, the House passed an act ordering that all military pay and allowances - including the death penalty - would continue to be disbursed.

 Even with death gratuity payments resolved, the impact of a prolonged government shutdown could still be felt acutely by veterans throughout the country, U.S. officials say.